 My affinity for the Serbs (and Yugoslavia) dates back to my childhood, when Serbs (and, indeed, all of the other groups in the SFRY) had freedom, security, stability and peace in their lives, under Josip Broz Tito (how Serbia needs a Tito-like leader today!).
 I am confident that the Serbs will, one day, rise and regain their freedom.
 After all, they defied and eventually beat the Ottomans, the Austro-Hungarians and the Nazis.
 And they will, hopefully soon, expel the US, the EU and NATO from their country.
 Serbs stand for peace and freedom.
 Justice is on their side, as it has been throughout their history.

-Dr Marcus Papadopoulos, is a specialist on the Balkans
+About the author: Dr. Marcus Papadopoulos, is a specialist on the Balkans

 Source: Global Research